 Some people think that God's justice is best expressed by a theory of atonement called “Penal Substitutionary Atonement” (PSA).
 And many of those people believe that that theory of atonement is the Gospel itself.
-They therefore believe that if you reject that particular theory of atonement and accept another, you are rejecting the Gospel of God.
+They believe that if you do not accept that particular theory of atonement (and accept another), you are not accepting the Gospel, and therefore are not saved.
 If this thinking is correct, many of the early Christians were not really Christians because they accepted a different theory of atonement.
 (One which like PSA, is true only in a figurative sense.)
 The following video is about the theory of atonement which much of the early Church believed.

-Penal Substitutionary Atonement cannot be the Gospel because a person can reject it and still be saved.
+Penal substitutionary atonement cannot be the Gospel because a person does not have to accept it, to be saved.
 See here.

 What's Wrong with the Innocent Dying for the Guilty?